 In 2023, Hinicio joined the Vulcain Engineering Group, a partnership that combines the strategic depth and market knowledge accumulated over two decades with the engineering capabilities of a leading European group.
 This integration significantly expands Hinicio’s capacity to address decarbonization challenges of greater scale and complexity.

-“Over the past twenty years, Hinicio has built its identity around hydrogen, and that expertise remains our foundation as we tackle a wider set of decarbonization challenges.
-But as we look ahead, we are making a shift in how we think about the market: instead of starting with the technology [hydrogen and its derivatives] and asking how much needs to be supplied, we start with the customers and ask what they actually need to do.
-In practice, this means asking first: how does a fertilizer producer need to source cleaner inputs for its process?
-How does a shipping company need to move cargo across long routes with near-zero emissions?
-How does an airline need to fuel long-haul flights sustainably?
-The energy carrier, whether hydrogen, ammonia, or synthetic fuel, becomes the answer to those questions, not the starting point. ” says Hans Kulenkampff, CEO of Hinicio.
+“Over the past twenty years, Hinicio has built its identity around hydrogen and derivatives, and that expertise remains our foundation as we tackle a wider set of decarbonization challenges.
+But as we look ahead, we are making a shift in how we think about the decarbonization challenge: instead of starting from the supply chain (hydrogen and its derivatives), we start with the demand side and focus on how to deliver real, useful energy and feedstock (avoiding the trap of the so-called primary energy fallacy).
+In practice, this means asking first: how to accelerate the business case of a fertilizer producer that needs to source clean power and RFNBOs for its process?
+What’s the willingness to pay for a shipping company that needs to move cargo across long routes with near-zero emissions?
+What hybrid solutions can be developed today for the useful energy needed for long-haul flights?
+We don’t fall in love with the solution (i.e., the supply), we fall in love with the problem (i.e., the demand)“, says Hans Kulenkampff, CEO of Hinicio.

 Looking ahead, the firm continues to expand its portfolio of solutions, integrating complementary decarbonization technologies and supporting clients at every stage of the project lifecycle, from pre-feasibility studies through to the final investment decision (FID).